iseri27/tg_gbc/README.md

 ### Evaluation

-We provide an example of [OPEN](https://github.com/AlmoonYsl/OPEN) in [examples/open](examples/open/README.md) to help you use tgGBC.
+We provide an example of [OPEN](https://github.com/AlmoonYsl/OPEN) in [examples/open](examples/open/README.md) to help you evaluate models with tgGBC.

 ### Training

-We provide an example of [StreamPETR](https://github.com/exiawsh/StreamPETR) in [examples/streampetr](examples/streampetr/README.md) to help you train models with TgGBC.
+We provide an example of [StreamPETR](https://github.com/exiawsh/StreamPETR) in [examples/streampetr](examples/streampetr/README.md) to help you train models with tgGBC.
+We also provide some checkpoints of StreamPETR-vov-1600x640.

 ## Citation